 I’m sure you could add a few of your own.

-In Five Element medicine Summer is the season represented by the element of Fire and Water represents the season of Winter.
+In Five Element medicine Summer is the season represented by the element of Fire, and Water represents the season of Winter.
 Both Water and Fire are essential elements that support and nourish our creative spirits and, where we often experience the most conflict.
-In their balanced states, Fire and Water temper and support each other.
-In the natural world, the sun’s heat is tempered by the moisture in the atmosphere.
-Water sources like seas, rivers, streams and lakes evaporate in the heat of sunlight and then fall in the form of rain and snow over great areas, replenishing the earth, allowing plants to germinate and grow, for new life to begin.
-Forest fires reduce dead plant material to ash that fortifies the soil.
-These same fires are necessary in activating certain plants and seeds to germinate.
+In their balanced states Fire and Water temper and support each other.
+In the natural world the sun’s heat is tempered by the moisture in the atmosphere.
+Water sources such as seas, rivers, streams, and lakes, evaporate in the heat of sunlight.
+Their moisture then falls in the form of rain and snow over great areas, replenishing the earth, allowing plants to germinate and grow, for new life to begin.
+Forest fires reduce dead plant material to ash, fortifying the soil.
+These same fires are also essential in activating certain plants and seeds, allowing them to germinate.

-Fire is the element of passion, joy and creativity.
-It generates heat and light; physically, emotionally and spiritually.
+Fire is the element that represents the emotional states of passion, joy, and creativity.
+Fire generates heat and light; physically, emotionally and spiritually.
 Our creative work requires warmth, tenderness, trust and deep courage, all important attributes of this essential element.
-Just as physical light can reveal the detail in our artwork, spiritual light reveals the deepest recesses of our hearts.
-Expressing our creativity involves shining a light into the depth of our soul to reveal who we are at our very core.
+Just as a physical light reveals the details in our artwork, spiritual light reveals the deepest recesses of our hearts.
+Expressing our creativity involves shining a light into the depth of our soul, revealing who we are at our very core.

 Water, by contrast, is the element that symbolizes darkness, mystery, and the emotion of fear.
 Water is about caution and contemplation, stillness and gestation, risk assessment and fluidity.
 It is also where death resides.
 Our fears are here to serve us by alerting us to possible danger.
 They show us where we feel most secure and, what makes us tremble.